Clutchison/namia/gatharim/2.1/sounds.md

 - Plenty of harsh sounds
 - There are a high amount of sonority plateaus
 - First syllable is stressed considerably
-- Sonorants can only appear in the middle of a word, and are infrequent
+- Sonorants are uncommon
+- There is no gender differentiation
 - The consonants k, g, ɹ̠ are most common
 - x is uncommon
 - u and a are the most common vowels